kubesphere/website/content/en/docs/installing-on-linux/on-premises/install-kubesphere-on-vmware-vsphere.md

 For a production environment, we need to consider the high availability of the cluster.
 If the key components (e.g. kube-apiserver, kube-scheduler, and kube-controller-manager) are all running on the same master node, Kubernetes and KubeSphere will be unavailable once the master node goes down.
 Therefore, we need to set up a high-availability cluster by provisioning load balancers with multiple master nodes.
 You can use any cloud load balancer, or any hardware load balancer (e.g. F5).
 In addition, Keepalived and [HAproxy](https://www.haproxy.com/), or Nginx is also an alternative for creating high-availability clusters.

-This tutorial walks you through an example of how to create [keepalived + haproxy](https://kubesphere.com.cn/forum/d/1566-kubernetes-keepalived-haproxy), and implement high availability of master and etcd nodes using the load balancers.
+This tutorial walks you through an example of how to create keepalived + haproxy, and implement high availability of master and etcd nodes using the load balancers.

-## 1. Prerequisites
+## Prerequisites

 - Please make sure that you already know how to install KubeSphere with a multi-node cluster by following the [guide](https://github.com/kubesphere/kubekey).
 For the detailed information about the config yaml file that is used for installation, see Multi-node Installation.
 This tutorial focuses more on how to configure load balancers.
 - You need a VMware vSphere account to create VMs.
 - Considering data persistence, for a production environment, we recommend you to prepare persistent storage and create a StorageClass in advance.
 For development and testing, you can use the integrated OpenEBS to provision LocalPV as the storage service directly.

-## 2. Architecture
+## Architecture

 ![Architecture](/images/docs/vsphere/kubesphereOnVsphere-zh-architecture.png)

-## 3. Prepare Linux Hosts
+## Prepare Linux Hosts

 This tutorial  creates 9 virtual machines with **CentOS Linux release 7.6.1810 (Core)**, the default minimal installation, each configuration is 2 Core 4 GB 40 G.